 Another story set in high school, this one focuses on two girls where one is in love with the other but can’t confess.
 Why?
 Because the object of her affections likes cute and delicate girls, not athletic girls who have a black belt in karate.

-And that about covers the major manga categories.
+And that about covers the major types of manga.
 There are others, of course, but they’re not quite big enough yet in the English-language market so I didn’t include them in this beginner’s guide to manga.
-Have any questions?
-Shout out below.
 Looking for more recommendations?
-Check out this list of 50 manga to read.By signing up you agree to our Terms of Service
+Check out this list of 50 manga to read and our favorite new manga.